 The tulip fields are at their best towards the end of April.

 Celebrate Spring with a Trip to the Netherlands

 Visit the Netherlands to wander the famous Keukenhof tulip gardens, view the fields, and celebrate the tulip in Amsterdam

-While the seasonal attraction known as the Keukenhof Garden is only open for the tulip season, the Keukenhof castle is an attraction in its own right.
+While Keukenhof Garden is only open for the tulip season, the Keukenhof Castle is an attraction in its own right.
 This 17th-century country estate was built by an administrator for the Dutch East India Company and underwent a Neo-Gothic renovation in 1860.
 The castle boasts a beautifully preserved interior and an extensive Golden Age art collection.
 Year-round, visitors can stroll the leafy gardens and enjoy views of the landscape and the castle.

 Bloemencorso Bollenstreek Flower Parade

 Tulip season also inspires one of the world’s largest floral parades, the Bloemencorso Bollenstreek Flower Parade.
 It travels a 26-mile route, starting from the beaches at Noordwijk and ending in Haarlem; the parade can take over 11 hours!
 The floats remain on display in Haarlem on Sunday after the procession.

 Since its inaugural run in 1947, it has attracted crowds to admire huge floats artfully bedecked with flowers, and beautifully embellished cars.
 It’s free to watch, although spectators may pay for seats in grandstands with better views and weather protection.

 With more than 5,000 hectares of tulip fields, annual festivals, and a host of unique activities to enjoy, Flevoland is another spectacular region in the Netherlands to explore the country’s amazing flower production.